Mholscher/gledger/readme.md

 Go into a Python REPL.
 Then import db from gledger.
 You can then do do a db.drop_all() and a db.create_all() to recreate the tables.

 The only thing not recreated **in Firebird** is the sequences.
 These count on and on, recreate these by hand if necessary.

+### Configuration database

+No configuration file is delivered with GLedger.
+It expects a file "localledger.cfg"to be present.
+The file "ledger.cfg can serve as a template to create your own configuration.